WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 adb shell
 ```

-- Now we're issuing commands directly from inside the Duo using the PC.
+- Now we're issuing commands directly from inside Surface Duo using the PC.
 Let's run parted and make the partitions:

 ```
 parted /dev/block/sda